-It can get worse.
 Directors are often chosen for different reasons.
 At least one company Founder, who is often the CEO, is usually on the Board to represent founders, management and employees.
 Typically, the founder has the best sense of the company’s technology, and often its markets.
-Angel investors often sit on the Board to provide the practical advice that comes from their years of experience.
-Larger investors may have the right to appoint representatives to the Board who, fiduciary duty to the company notwithstanding, seek to ensure that the investors’ needs are given priority.
+If the company is funded by angel and/or venture capitalists, then there may be angels and VCs on the Board as well.
+Angel investors can provide the practical advice that comes from their years of experience.
+VC members of the Board, fiduciary duty to the company notwithstanding, may seek to ensure that the investors’ needs are given priority.
 With divergent interests, the Board may not have a common understanding upon which to base their advice.

 It may not occur to the Directors to specifically develop a mutually agreed set of expectations to guide their deliberations, perhaps naively believing that the Board will “come together” over time.
 However, if a major issue arises unexpectedly and the Board is called into action, the Board may be ill-equipped to respond due to a lack of a common frame of reference.
 In such a case, the Board may chew up valuable time discussing the basics of their roles and responsibilities and the practical meaning of fiduciary duty, so they can all get to common ground before they debate the issue at hand.
 They may never get there under the pressure of time, and the Directors may not be able to render the advice that management needs and must have.
 Occasionally, divergent views at a time of crisis can lead to a permanent rift in the Board, which negates its very reason for existence.